Xinyao: 1980s: Peak

 The first group registered at Clementi Community Centre in 1983 was Merlion (魚尾獅小組), which comprised Simon Low, Kee Chee Chuan, and Koh Mui Hoe.
 The group, originally consisting of three people, would include twelve by the April 1985.
 Merlion's first public performance was during an orientation concert at Singapore Polytechnic, where Simon was a first year marine engineering student.
 Some of the earliest xinyao groups included The Straws (水草三重唱), which was founded in 1981 by Billy Koh, Ng Guan Seng and Koh Nam Seng.
 Another group would be Underpass Group (地下鐵小組), consisting of Eric Moo.

 Songs such as A Step at a Time (一步一步来） written and sung by xinyao artists were popular with those born in the mid-1960s to 1970s.
-In 1983, the song Encounter (邂逅), a duet by Moo and Huang Hui-zhen, became the first xinyao song to chart on Yes 933's "Pick of the Pops" (新加坡龍虎榜) chart.
+In 1983, the song Encounter (邂逅), a duet by Moo and Huang Hui-zhen, became the first xinyao song to chart on Yes 933's, Singapore's radio station, "Pick of the Pops" (新加坡龍虎榜) chart.
 In 1984, the first Xinyao album, Tomorrow We'll be 21 (明天21), launched to then record breaking sales of 30,000 copies.
 The album eventually led to the creation of Ocean Butterflies Productions.

 On 30 July 1985, national newspaper The Straits Times announced that 100 young songwriters would present their own compositions in a two-day concert over 6 and 7 September at the World Trade Centre auditorium.
 The event was organised by Boon Lay Community Centre Reader's Club.
 By 30 August, the tickets for the concert had sold out, which would later be known as the Xinyao Festival '85.
 The Straits Times reported: 'The musical standard... may not have been something to shout about, but the young musicians' talents and their strong urge to create their own songs were good enough to win the day'.
 By the end of 1985, there were 14 xinyao groups registered with the People's Association, as well as about twenty others not registered.
 By 1986, groups such as Zebra Crossing, Lucky 13, Equator, Kite, tide, Partners, City, Oasis, Wireless, Compass and other names were active in the xinyao community.

 Kwok Kian Chow, the People's Association's role in xinyao was to 'facilitate and co-ordinate.
 We [People's Association] want to create more opportunities for enthusiasts to perform, meet and grow through activities like concerts, competitions and music camps.'
 In addition, there was emphasis to provide technical support in management, production and administration.

 There were more than 20 xinyao groups registered with a neighbourhood community centre by mid-1987.
 By 1988, the xinyao movement was described as 'a staple with young Singaporeans'.